davmre/sigvisa/README.txt

 - To analyze the results of a run: python analyze.py   (with an opitional run-identifier e.g. -i 23)

-- To get details about a missed event: python debug.py <runid> leb <leb-orid>
+- To get details about a missed event or to debug an event: python debug.py <runid> leb <leb-orid>
-  OR, to understand a predicted event:
+  To understand a predicted event:
     python debug.py <runid> visa <visa-orid>

+- To see the waveforms of an event: python2.6 -m utils.waveform leb 5288665

 Directory Layout
 ================